Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 33
 Once per day, the player with the most Villages must pay a property tax equal to  n/2 IP, rounded down to the nearest whole number (n = number of villages owned by that player).
 This tax is stored in The Treasury, which is listed in #dailycry.
 In the event of a tie for the most villages, no tax is paid.

+# Rule 34
+For 1000 IP a player purchase a Mine by publically stating their purchase in #nomic.
+Any player with a Mine gains 20 IP per day.